How are eukaryotic cells different from prokaryotic cells? | Channels for Pearson+

 1

-Understand the basic definitions: Eukaryotic cells are complex cells with a defined nucleus and membrane-bound organelles, while prokaryotic cells are simpler and lack a nucleus.
+Understand the basic definitions: Eukaryotic cells are complex cells with a defined nucleus and membrane-bound organelles, while prokaryotic cells are simpler and lack a nucleus and membrane-bound organelles.

 Identify the DNA structure: Eukaryotic cells have linear DNA contained within a nucleus, whereas prokaryotic cells have circular DNA that is not enclosed in a nucleus.

-Examine the presence of organelles: Eukaryotic cells contain membrane-bound organelles such as mitochondria and the endoplasmic reticulum, which are absent in prokaryotic cells.
+Recognize the presence of organelles: Eukaryotic cells contain membrane-bound organelles such as mitochondria, endoplasmic reticulum, and Golgi apparatus, which are absent in prokaryotic cells.

-Consider cell size: Eukaryotic cells are generally larger and more complex than prokaryotic cells, which are smaller and simpler.
+Consider cell size: Eukaryotic cells are generally larger in size compared to prokaryotic cells, which are smaller and simpler in structure.

-Focus on the key difference: The presence of a nucleus is a defining feature of eukaryotic cells, distinguishing them from prokaryotic cells, which do not have a nucleus.
+Summarize the key differences: Eukaryotic cells have a nucleus and membrane-bound organelles, while prokaryotic cells do not have a nucleus and lack membrane-bound organelles.

 Watch next